w3f/polkadot-deployer/README.md

 * GCP service account and credentials in the form of the environment variable `GOOGLE_APPLICATION_CREDENTIALS` with the path of the json credentials file for your service account (see [here](https://cloud.google.com/iam/docs/service-accounts)).
 The GCP configuration is required for use by the process to keep the built state.

 * A project on GCP.
 Keep the projectID and domain handly as you will need to edit the config files so that they contain this information.
 A bucket will be created under the particular projectID that will be used to store the project's terraform backend.

+* An account on opsgenie that will be used for notifications.
+Once you have created the account you will need to set the environmental variables `OPSGENIE_TOKEN` to that of your token (see [here](https://docs.opsgenie.com/docs/api-key-management) for details) and also set the `OPSGENIE_API_URL` variable (see [here](https://docs.opsgenie.com/docs/european-service-region) for details).

 * Configure specific requirements that depend on your infrastructure provider.
 More details on this subject are described on the following section for each of the specific providers.